 ECN4 Objectives and Program

 The topical areas chosen for ECN4 will build upon recommendations from past workshops and current research pathways.
-The ECN4 group topics and leaders are listed below:
+The ECN4 group topics, guidelines, and leaders are listed below:

 Diesel nozzle geometry and internal nozzle flow, (Joe Oefelein)